Information and Communication Technology (ICT) is an area of growing interest in Barbados and the Caribbean.

 Today, Barbados prides itself as a leader of information and communication technology in the region.
 Several projects have been instituted over the past decade to facilitate and promote the use of technology within the following public service bodies:

 — Public expenditure

 — Customs and National Insurance Departments

-Significant advancement has also been made in the Government’s push to implement ICT within the Health Services Sector in an effort to better monitor and track patient registration, immunization and patient visits.
+Significant advancement has also been made in the government’s push to implement ICT within the Health Services Sector to better monitor and track patient registration, immunization, and patient visits.

-In education, millions of dollars have been invested to promote the use of ICT facilities and learning at the primary and secondary school levels through the Edutech program.
-These examples are just some of the country’s attempts to fully modernize the public service infrastructure, increase skill sets and promote the competitiveness of the nation and its people in the global market place.
+In education, millions of dollars have been invested in promoting the use of ICT facilities and learning at the primary and secondary school levels through the Edutech program.
+These examples are just some of the country’s attempts to fully modernize the public service infrastructure, increase skill sets, and promote the competitiveness of the nation and its people in the global market place.

 Efforts have paid off.
 In the 2008-2009 Information Technology Report by the World Economic Forum, Barbados ranked highest within the region and 36th on a global scale.